3 Tips for Reducing Single Source Component Risk

 Product Realization Group (PRG) is an Arena partner that helps manufacturers streamline NPD and NPI processes.
 Their seasoned experts can help seamlessly transition your product from concept to scale.
 PRG is a go-to resource to prototype design, and build operations and manufacturing insights.
 Check out what PRG can offer.

 Tip #3: Keep track of the lifecycle of your critical components

 You can get a good sense of how risky a component is by paying attention to its lifecycle.
 Is it still evolving?
 Reaching maturity?
 Close to being discontinued?

 If you discover that your design stability is lower than you realized or are comfortable with, adjust your design decisions accordingly.

 If creating a dependency on a single source component is too risky for your situation, consider using parts that have multiple distributors.

-An easy way to do this is with ‘Distributor Selection’—the newest feature of PartsList that lets you compare cost and availability of parts across multiple distributors.
-For any component in PartsList, you can select a price from the associated price break chart and instantly collect distributor information such as description, distributor name and part number and unit cost.
+An easy way to do this is with ‘Distributor Selection’—the newest feature of PartsList that lets you compare the cost and availability of parts across multiple distributors.
+For any component in PartsList, you can select a price from the associated price break chart and instantly collect distributor information such as description, distributor name, part number, and unit cost.
 You can also view a list of several potential datasheets before you select the datasheet you want.